redgeneLauren/HTMLcourse-sample/Content/Chapter1HTMLStructure.q.md

 /// type=CR, answer=[path]

-Correct the code so that it outputs the correct instruction per line of text.
+Correct the code so that it outputs the correct instruction per line of text given inside the HTML code.

 ```html
 <!DOCTYPE html>